up-for-grabs/up-for-grabs.net/README.md

 ## List your project

-If you know of or own a project that should be listed on Up for Grabs, [follow the instructions to open a pull request](docs/list-a-project.md).
+If you know of or wants to own a project that should be listed on Up for Grabs, [follow the instructions to open a pull request](docs/list-a-project.md).

 ## Contributing